rern/RuneUI_enhancement/README.md

 ### Library:
 - Drag to rearrange home blocks
 - Show counts
+- Coverarts:
 	- Browse by CoverArt
 		- Long-press `CoverArt` to create / update thumbnails
 		- Long-press thumbnail for replace / remove
 		- Context menu in directory for partial update
 		- Sort by album or by artist
 	- Coverart bookmarks
 		- Long-press for replace / remove
 	- Coverart in album view / album directory
 		- Long-press for replace / remove
+	- Webradio coverarts
+		- Tap Webradio icon in list view
 - Bookmarks and webradios can be renamed
 - Bookmarks and webradios can be named with " characters
 - Show icon and breadcrumb heading while browsing